minio/docs/source/reference/minio-mc/mc-replicate-rm.rst

       mc replicate rm --id "ID" myminio/mybucket

-.. mc-cmd:: id
+.. mc-cmd:: --id
-   :option:

    *Required* Specify the unique ID for a configured replication rule.

-   You can omit this option if specifying :mc-cmd-option:`~mc replicate rm all`
+   You can omit this option if specifying :mc-cmd:`~mc replicate rm --all`

-.. mc-cmd:: all
+.. mc-cmd:: --all
-   :option:

    *Optional* Removes all replication rules on the specified bucket.
-Requires specifying the :mc-cmd-option:`~mc replicate rm force` flag.
+Requires specifying the :mc-cmd:`~mc replicate rm --force` flag.

-.. mc-cmd:: force
+.. mc-cmd:: --force
-   :option:

-   *Optional* Required if specifying :mc-cmd-option:`~mc replicate rm all` .
+   *Optional* Required if specifying :mc-cmd:`~mc replicate rm --all` .

 Global Flags